khulnasoft-lab/design.khulnasoft.com/contents/contribute/lifecycle.md

 name: Component lifecycle
 ---

 The component lifecycle is a flexible set of guidelines to help product teams efficiently and iteratively add components to Pajamas.
-The goal of this process is to make it easy to: submit new designs (including documentation), propose changes to existing designs, and translate component designs into built components.
+The goal of this process is to make it easy to submit new designs (including documentation), propose changes to existing designs, and translate component designs into built components.

 The component lifecycle has the following stages: